kevinmsmith131/task-tracker/README.md

 ## Features
 ### Log in Page
+The Log in page allows a user to enter a username and password, and then submit this information to be logged in.
+There is also a link to the Sign up page that a user can follow if they do not have an account yet.

 ### Sign up Page
+The Sign up page allows a user to enter a username, password, confirmation password, and then submit this information to be logged in.
+There is also a link to the Log in page that a user can follow if they already have an account.

 ### Task List
 ### Add Task Page
 ### Update Task Page